Motives For Starting A Business: Passion vs Money

 If your motivation is to start a business doing something you are passionate about with the goal of turning into a full-time living, you are likely to suffer from fewer emotional setbacks and entrepreneur burnout when you find out it takes time to build independent wealth.
 You will be more patient with yourself and your business as it grows, and, will make better business decisions.

 Business owners that are exclusively motivated by money often have unreasonable expectations of getting rich quick.
-When monetary goals are your only important goals, you will miss out on the many other rewards of being self-employed including a sense of accomplishment, purpose, and the rewards of knowing you are doing something worthwhile with your life.
+When financial goals are your only important goals, you will miss out on the many other rewards of being self-employed including a sense of accomplishment, purpose, and the rewards of knowing you are doing something worthwhile with your life.